 - The central bank’s interest rate is a policy choice.
 The central bank sets a new interest rate target by voting on it and then announcing it.
 They then stand ready to outbid all sellers at that new rate.
 (This is called “defending” their interest rate).(Related post: An interest-rate target above zero exacerbates inequality.)

 The truth is that government spending injects newly-created dollars into the economy (the non-government sector), resulting in new private spending and investment.
 Below is confirmation by several experts that the myth of crowding out is indeed a myth, highlighted by a full walkthrough of the concept by Stephanie Kelton, which can be found at the bottom.

 The loanable funds theory, along with the related ideas of money multiplier and fractional reserves, are all myths.
 They all became untrue in (I believe) 1935, when the Federal Reserve Act, originally passed in 1913, was amended.
 Here is Bill Mitchell’s in depth (2009) take on the the money multiplier.

-The myth of crowding out: Short takes
+The myth of crowding out: Academic sources

 - 2013 paper by Timothy P. Sharpe: A Modern Money Perspective on Financial Crowding.
 The final sentence in the abstract: “The empirical evidence reveals crowding-out effects in non-sovereign economies, but not within sovereign economies.”
 The United States, United Kingdom, Canada, Australia, Japan, etc., are all fully sovereign economies.